 Machine Learning vs Generative AI: Understanding the Difference

-First things first, you need to know what these two AI subfields are and what their guiding principles are before you can actually understand the differences between them.
+First things first, you need to know what these two AI subfields are and what their guiding principles are before you can actually understand the differences between gen AI vs machine learning.

 Understanding Generative AI